-The Strategic Petroleum Reserve (SPR) Bryan Mound storage facility is located in Brazoria County, Texas.
-The storage facility occupies 500 acres, which almost encompasses the entire Bryan Mound salt dome.
+The Bryan Mound storage facility, located in Brazoria County, Texas, occupies 500 acres, which almost encompasses the entire Bryan Mound salt dome.
 Development of the site was initiated in 1977 and completed in 1987.
 The marsh and prairie areas surrounding Bryan Mound are typical of those found throughout this region of the Texas Gulf Coast.
 Brackish marshland dominates the low-lying portions of the site.
 The coastal prairie is covered with tall grass forming cover and feeding grounds for wildlife.
 Water bodies surrounding the site provide a diverse ecosystem.
 Marshes and tidal pools are ideal habitats for a variety of birds, aquatic life, and mammals.
 Migratory waterfowl as well as nutria, raccoon, skunks, rattlesnakes, turtles, and frogs can be found on and in the area surrounding Bryan Mound.